Last Revision Date: March 1, 2023

 (v) such other information (including Personal Information) necessary to complete the registration process.

 Information Through Mobile Devices.
-When you access our Sites through your mobile telephone or other mobile devices (collectively, “Mobile Device”), we will collect:
+When you access our Sites or services through your mobile telephone or other mobile devices (collectively, “Mobile Device”), we will collect:

 (i) Mobile Device type and manufacturer;